Adidas Temper Run

-The lacing system uses a combination of regular eyelets and ghillie for an adjustable fit.
-Lots of overlays made of suede and leather, strewn on top of the mesh uppers, provide the shoes with medial and lateral support.
+Adidas Temper Runs use a lacing system that is a combination of regular eyelets and ghillie for an adjustable fit.
+Lots of overlays made of suede and leather, strewn on top of the mesh uppers, provide the shoes with enough medial and lateral support.

 Adidas Temper Run Style